ebkalderon/ebkalderon.github.io/content/blog/2025-07-05-moving-from-keybase-to-keyoxide/index.md

 ### Adding Identity Proofs

-Adding new identity proofs to my Keyoxide profile is nowhere near as streamlined than it is with Keybase, but it wasn't too bad once I got the hang of it.
-Here's the gist:
+Adding new identity proofs to my Keyoxide profile is nowhere near as streamlined as with Keybase, but it wasn't too bad once I got the hang of it.
+Here's the
+gist:

 1. Find the online service or social media network you would like to verify in [the Keyoxide documentation](https://docs.keyoxide.org/service-providers/).